-The LGOA is involved in committees and advisory boards that assist the agency with meeting its mission of serving South Carolina's older adults and adults with disabilities, such as the South Carolina Department of Health and Human Services
+The LGOA is involved in committees and advisory boards that assist the agency with meeting its mission of serving South Carolina's older adults and adults with disabilities.
+LGOA participation in various committees may be established by law, while others are related to a grant, program, or special project.
+These include, but are not limited to, the South Carolina Department of Health and Human Services

-(DHHS) Medicaid Transportation Committee, South Carolina Interagency Transportation Coordination Council, the South Carolina Adult Protection Coordinating Council, the ElderCare Trust Fund, the Geriatric Physician Loan Committee, the Alzheimer's Coordination Council, the Long Term Care Council, the Columbia Mayor's Committee, Family Caregivers Council, and numerous other state, local, nonprofit, faith-based, or advisory committees.
+(DHHS) Medical Care Advisory Committee; Medicaid Transportation Committee; South Carolina Interagency Transportation Coordination Council; the South Carolina Adult Protection Coordinating Council; the ElderCare Trust Fund; the Geriatric Physician Loan Committee; the Alzheimer's Coordination Council; the Long Term Care Council; the Columbia Mayor's Committee; Family Caregivers Council; Aging and Disability Partnership; and numerous other state, local, nonprofit, faith-based, or advisory committees.